anteater/anteater/README.md

 Binaries
 --------

-With anteater, if you pass the argument ``--bincheck``, every binary found causes a build failure on the originating pull request.
+With anteater, if you pass the argument ``--binaries``, any binary found causes a build failure on the originating pull request.
 It is not until a sha256 checksum is set within anteater's YAML ignore files, that the build is allowed to pass.